Timetable: DSS&A Railroad - Main Line Central - East Yard (Marquette) to Ewen

 1870.
 This line was resurveyed and laid between Marquette and a location known as Bruce which reduced the ruling grade to 1.4% and 3 miles shorter.
 Finished in 1873.
 [DSS] Bruce was at milepost 159.8 and also known as Bagdad Junction.
 [DSS]

 1888.
 July.
-Over 500 men are rushing work of ballasting the new track of the DSS&A from Nestoria west to Iron River (WI), the junction with the Northern Pacific railroad.
+Over 500 men are rushing work of ballasting the new track of the DSS&A from Nestoria west to Iron River (WI), the planned junction with the Northern Pacific railroad.
 The men are working in four directions, west from Nestoria, east from Dogwood, west from Dogwood and east from Iron River Junction.
 The steam-shovels are being worked night and day and unless the mosquitoes kill the men the South Shore Road will be ready for through traffic by August 1st.
 [TTN-1888-0718]

 1888.
 August.
 Vice President Brice has just given orders to Chief Engineer Latcha of the DSS&A to go ahead and build a line from Iron River (Junction) to Duluth.
-It has been the intention of the old management of the South Shore to use the Northern Pacific track between those points, but the Northern Pacific does not feel like extending accomodation to the new management, the Canadian Pacific.
+It has been the intention of the old management of the South Shore to use the Northern Pacific track between those points, but the Northern Pacific does not feel like extending accommodation to the new management, the Canadian Pacific.
 The new line will be built as fast as men and money can build it.
 [TTN-1888-0815] An arbitrator determines that a DSS&A lease of the NP line will be 8 percent on half its valuation, which fixes matters so that through traffic will be commenced at once.
 The contractors (laying the parallel route) will be transferred to the Gogebic branch.
 [GRH-1888-0830]

 1906.
 The DSS&A begins using an electric train staff system between Eagle Mills and Negaunee.
 No trains can proceed in either direction without having obtained from the operator at the block house a train staff, giving them absolute right-of-way between the two stations.